• Target level of study

 Knowledge control

-The knowledge tests are a mixture of continuous tests and final exams
+Knowledge tests are a mixture of continuous assessments and final exams

 Read more

-A proper laptop is required to take this course.
-Part of the courses and the statistics exams are done in R. The realization of the tutored projects and of different works within the modules requires the use of a computer.
-Depending on the health conditions, it is also possible that some of the courses are held remotely and require, in addition to a computer, a proper internet connection.
+To follow this training, you need to have a correct laptop.
+Some of the courses and exams in statistics are done under R. The realization of tutored projects and various works within the modules requires the use of a computer.
+Depending on the health conditions, it is also possible that part of the courses will take place remotely and require a proper internet connection in addition to a computer.

 Read more